 4 Report to your doctor if you notice any change of colour of the breast or nipple, discharge from the nipple, unusual cracking or sudden heaviness of one or both the breasts.

-5 Have a mammography done yearly after the age of 40.
+5 Have mammography done yearly after the age of 40.

 6 Remember, most incidences of breast cancers can be cured completely if detected at an early stage.

 As an alternative to radical mastectomy (cutting and removing the entire breast), conservative surgery of the breasts has been a widely accepted solution for both doctors and patients.
-Conservative surgery refers to the attempt to conserve with minimum intervention by the scalpel, than to radically destroy and remove a diseased body part.
-Breast conserving surgery is considered an option especially when the cancer is relatively small.
+Conservative surgery refers to the attempt to conserve with minimum intervention by the scalpel, then to radically destroy and remove a diseased body part.
+Breast-conserving surgery is considered an option especially when the cancer is relatively small.

 The cancerous region is precisely located with radiological investigations like mammography, ultrasonography and scanning.
 Then the cancer is entirely removed, with only a surgical margin of healthy tissue, to give an acceptable appearance.
 This is followed by radiotherapy for the desired result.

-Conservative surgery is just as effective as mastectomy – and you don’t have to get the entire breast removed!
-The doctor counselled Sudeshna that there was no additional risk of the cancer coming back if she decided to undergo a breast conservation surgery.
-She threw a glance at her husband, and nodded.
+Conservative surgery is just as effective as a mastectomy – and you don’t have to get the entire breast removed!
+The doctor counselled Sudeshna that there was no additional risk of cancer coming back if she decided to undergo a breast conservation surgery.
+She threw a glance at her husband and nodded.